 - Peel the peppers/capsicum and place them into a blender bowl (or bowl if using a hand blender) with the tomatoes.
 Slide garlic cloves out of their skins and add them with a pinch of cumin and a generous pinch of salt and blend until chunky.

-- Pour into serving dish and drizzle over ½ tbsp olive oil and hardboiled egg.
+- Pour into serving dish and drizzle over ½ tablespoon olive oil and hardboiled egg.
 Serve with crusty bread.